-5 of the Best Brushes for Watercolor Right Now | Architect's Collection - Architecture Lab
+5 Of The Best Brushes For Watercolor Right Now | Architect's Collection - Architecture Lab

 - Best Brushes for Watercolor

-- Things to Keep in Mind Before Buying Brushes for Watercolor
+- Buying Guide For The Best Brush for Watercolor

 Featured Image via Roman Kraft@romankraft

+Here’s the list of the 5 best brushes for watercolor right Now and take your art to the next level.

-1. Golden Maple 5 Pieces Best Professional Detail Paint Brush
+1. Golden Maple Paint Brush– Best for Professional Detail Work

 There aren’t many instances when you can figure out something’s quality just based on its looks.
 But that is the case here indeed.

-The brush are manufactured by using high end nylon hair.
+The brush is manufactured by using high-end nylon hair.
 They have been imported from Japan.
 We liked these nylon hairs because they offer good water retention capacity.

 While dipping in the color, and painting with various stroke angles, the water was firmly held by the hair bristles.